ptolemybarnes/galactical-relations-koans/solutions/04_delta.md

 rails g model crewing astronaut:references spaceship:references captain:boolean
 ```

-This will create both a model and a migration for it, which looks somewhat familiar from stages alpha and beta:
+This will create both a model and a migration for its table, which will look similar to those of stages alpha and beta:

 ```ruby
 class CreateCrewings < ActiveRecord::Migration